merneo/arch-linux/wiki/03-POST-INSTALLATION.md

 ## KDE Plasma Desktop Environment

-**Purpose:** Install and configure the KDE Plasma Desktop Environment
+**Purpose:** Install and configure the KDE Plasma Desktop Environment.
+For a comprehensive guide on KDE Plasma, refer to the [ArchWiki on KDE](https://wiki.archlinux.org/title/KDE) and its recommended display manager, [SDDM](https://wiki.archlinux.org/title/SDDM).

 **Prerequisites:**
 - After first boot (not in chroot)